 A common scenario I see is all of the debt in the wife’s name, and all the credit in the husband’s name.
 When finances become stressed, they may want to file the wife individually.
 If the debt in the wife’s name is primarily for the benefit of the household, and not just the wife individually, we could have a problem.

 These situations can get sticky.
-If you want to file individually, not jointly, you need an experienced attorney to spot these issues before they become problems.
+If you want to file bankruptcy individual vs joint, you need advice from an experienced attorney to spot these issues before they become problems.